taskett/taskett/_posts/2019-11-28-year_review.md

 I have my own furniture and a lovely house that’s just mine, and I’m simultaneously thrilled about it and super scared.
 I can’t just run away to a tropical island and avoid my issues as easily as I could have before.

-Already I’ve had time alone in my new home to have some hours of stillness, and while it still is scary and awful, it’s nowhere near as bad as it was.
+Now that I'm not distracting myself with constant travel, I find myself in more and more hours of stillness, and while it still is scary and awful, it’s nowhere near as bad as it was.

-For that same reason, I’ve taken a really long break from any side hustles or related projects.
-I’ll be able to create from a healthy place sometime in the future (same for traveling), but for now, working on those things is a way to medicate myself so I don’t have to be alone with my mind and work through the issues that got me to such a bad place to begin with.
+For that same reason, I’ve taken a really long break from any side hustles or related projects. *I’ll be able to create from a healthy place sometime in the future (same for traveling), but for now, working on those things is a way to medicate myself so I don’t have to work through the issues that got me to such a bad place to begin with.*

 So that was 2019.
 Almost all of it sucked, a lot of it was a result of habits and coping mechanisms I’ve built up since I was a little kid, and it led to me not creating anything and basically becoming irrelevant.